-We must stress that Pianote has content that covers different keys; we just think it’s likely that students will go too far down the path with certain skills before needing to double back and almost relearn them in different keys.
+I must stress that Pianote has content that covers different keys; I just think it’s likely that students will go too far down the path with certain skills before needing to double back and almost relearn them in different keys.

-Creating the right progression with video courses is extremely difficult, and we’d like to see some interactive elements for instant feedback/ accountability.
+Creating the right progression with video courses is extremely difficult, and I’d like to see some interactive elements for instant feedback/ accountability.